The New Blue Team

-A documentary featuring the story of Blue Smoke and of Pixie's life has been following The New Blue recording sessions.
-The documentary is set to be screened on Māori Television later in the year.
+A documentary featuring the story of Blue Smoke and Pixie's life followed The New Blue recording sessions.
+The documentary screened on Māori Television on Anzac day 2020, 2021 and 2022.

 Danny has worked with AWA Films since 2011.
-During the 2000s Danny edited 'Planet Rock Profiles', a music series, and enjoyed 8 years at state broadcaster RTE.
+During the 2000s he edited music series, 'Planet Rock Profiles', and enjoyed 8 years at state broadcaster RTE.
 He is also a world-renowned DJ and music history enthusiast.

 Danny Mulholland Director